Unstaging Changes in Git: A Step-by-Step Tutorial

 • (a)dd untracked: Add untracked files to the index.

-• (p)atch: Selectively stage parts of a file by choosing hunks or lines within them.
+• (p)atch: Selectively stage parts of a file by choosing hunks or lines.

 • (d)iff: Display diffs for staged content using Git’s regular diff output settings.

-1. Follow prompts on your screen depending on the chosen action.
+1. Follow the on-screen prompts for your chosen action.

-For example, if you wanted to use (p)atch, you would choose ‘5’ and then follow subsequent instructions presented in the console.
+For example, to use (p)atch, you would choose ‘5’ and follow the subsequent instructions.

 Managing Git Staged Changes with Commit History

-While managing git unstaged changes is essential, it’s also important to keep track of your commit history. git log displays a list of past commits, enabling you to see how your project has evolved over time:
+Keeping track of your commit history matters. git log displays a list of past commits so you can see how your project has evolved:

 $ git log

-You’ll undoubtedly enhance your overall project efficiency and organization by mastering advanced techniques alongside basic strategies for managing staged and unstaged changes in Git.
-Practicing these tools consistently will result in smoother workflows when handling version control tasks across all aspects of development.
+Mastering advanced techniques alongside basic strategies for managing staged and unstaged changes will improve your project efficiency and organization.
+Practicing these tools consistently will result in smoother workflows when handling version control tasks.